2008–09 Luxembourg Cup: Round 2

 The winners of Round 1 competed in this round.
-The games were played on September 28, 2008.
+The games were played on 28 September 2008.

 Round 3

 The winners of Round 2 competed in this round, as well as twenty-eight teams from Division 1 (III), which entered the competition in this round.
-The games were played on November 2, 2008.
+The games were played on 2 November 2008.

 Round 4

 Twenty-two winners of Round 3 competed in this round, as well as fourteen teams from the Division of Honour (II), which entered the competition in this round.
-The games were played on December 7, 2008.
+The games were played on 7 December 2008.

 Round 5

 Eighteen winners of Round 4 competed in this round, as well as fourteen teams from the National Division, which entered the competition in this round.
-The games were played on February 21, 2009.
+The games were played on 21 February 2009.

 Round 6

 The winners of Round 5 competed in this round.
-The games were played on April 10 and 11, 2009.
+The games were played on 10 and 11 April 2009.